 The Future We are keenly aware of the need for a new generation of people to rise up and become church members.
 Consequently we try to nurture whatever shoots of growth with which we are blessed.
 We have an effective church family that offers encouragement and help to both the Vicar and the lay ministry.
 At this critical time we expect to work with a new part-time incumbent in a true supportive partnership: one that recognises the leadership that a priest will bring but also one that fully respects the part time nature of the role.
 During the pandemic we have been streaming and emailing services, having online meetings and delivering printed notes to those who cannot access things electronically.
 Whilst we look forward to the congregation returning to the church, some will need extra support and nurture to build back their confidence.
-On the plus side, streamed

-and emailed services have been reaching people near and far who might not otherwise attend services, and we therefore look to continuing that aspect of mission.
+On the plus side, streamed and emailed services have been reaching people near and far who might not otherwise attend services, and we therefore look to continuing that aspect of mission.
 The wider challenge for Christians everywhere, in an increasingly secular and distrustful society, is to offer hope rather than despair, encouragement rather than suppression, teaching rather than scepticism, and belief rather than distrust.
 Our role as a church is to reach out to those in need in ways that are spiritual, practical, and meaningful.

-Church Services at St Nicholas'

-(Pre Covid-19 Regulations)

-Weekly - Sundays

--8.45am Holy Communion (BCP)

-- 10.00am All Age Morning Worship

-Weekly - Mondays

-- 9.00am Start the Week in Prayer

-Weekly - Wednesdays

--10.15am Holy Communion (BCP)

-1st Sunday of the Month

--6.30pm Evensong (BCP)

-1st Monday of the Month

--11.00am Holy Communion (Sports Pavilion)

-+ Soup & Sandwich Lunch
+Seeking a New Incumbent - Who?